AdityaVKochar/adv-lms/README.md

 3. Start the application: `npm start`
 4. Access the application at `http://localhost:3000`

+## Running
+For Administrator access use

+UserName: admin0
+Password: admin

 ## License
 This project is licensed under the ISC License.